manuellara/VerifiedDB/README.md

 - DigitalOcean

 ## Purpose
-A database/search engine for verified accounts across all social media
+A database/search engine for verified accounts across all social media (frontend only)

 <br />